A-League Women Golden Boot

 The W-League Golden Boot is an annual football (soccer) award presented to the leading goalscorer in the Australian A-League Women.

 The W-League was established in 2008 as the top tier of women's football in Australia.
 The award is given to the top-scorer over the regular season (not including the finals series).
 The inaugural award was won by Leena Khamis of Sydney FC, who also scored the fewest to win with seven.

-Michelle Heyman has won the award three times, while Kate Gill and Sam Kerr have each won the award twice.
+Michelle Heyman has won the award three times, while Kate Gill, Sam Kerr and Holly McNamara have each won the award twice.
 England's Jodie Taylor was the first non-Australian to have won the award.